aerostack2/aerostack2.github.io/docs/_platforms/_pixhawk/index.rst

 pyros-genmsg
 **********************
-A pyros-genmsg dependency is needed:
+A pyros-genmsg dependency is needed

 .. code-block:: bash